 RCA@Home already offers the following: a Virtual Cinema House screening rentable fresh documentaries weekly, weekly free social clubs on various topics in film, theatre and music, and online education workshops for youth and adults.
 To this line-up we are adding monthly Art Talks, an opportunity for artists and art leaders to have a conversation with the Kelowna community.

-Art Talks is held every 4th Tuesday of the month and will start on September 29.
+Art Talks is held every 4th Tuesday of the month.
 Interested community members can sign up for free.Talks would be set up on Zoom for two-way engagement.
 We request RSVPs in advance and three days before the event.

 Born in Spokane, Washington, raised in New Orleans and now based in Kelowna, British Columbia, Canada.
 Kenny ‘Blues Boss’ Wayne has built a stellar reputation within Canada and abroad for his lively attire and energetic concert performances and regularly sells out 800 to 1000 seat venues and headlines many international concerts and festivals.